niemopen/niem-naming-design-rules/ndr6src.md

 | Facet | `xs:complexType/xs:simpleContent/xs:restriction/`*XSD-Facet-element* |
 | CodeListBinding | `xs:complexType/xs:annotation/xs:appinfo/clsa:SimpleCodeListBinding` |

-A [code list](#def) is a list of distinct conceptual entities, each represented by a code value that has a known meaning beyond its text representation.
-These codes may be meaningful text or may be a string of alphanumeric identifiers that represent abbreviations for literals.
+A [code list](#def) is a set of string values, each having a known meaning beyond its value, each representing a distinct conceptual entity.
+These code values may be meaningful text or may be a string of alphanumeric identifiers that represent abbreviations for literals.

-A [code list datatype](#def) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a code list.
+A [code list datatype](#def) is a Restriction in which each value that is valid for the datatype corresponds to a code value in a [code list](#def).

-Many code datatypes have simple content composed of xs:enumeration values.
-Code types may also be  constructed using the NIEM Code Lists Specification [[Code Lists]](#ref), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding-class) object, described below.
+Many code list datatypes have an XSD representation composed of `xs:enumeration` values.
+Code list datatypes may also be constructed using the *NIEM Code Lists Specification* [[Code Lists]](#ref), which supports code lists defined using a variety of methods, including CSV spreadsheets; these are represented by a [CodeListBinding](#414-codelistbinding) object, described below.

 ## 4.13 Facet